-Demographics and development of housing in JapanIn the years following the end of the war, Japan experienced a severe housing shortage.
-To meet the demand, the government responded with a large-scale provision of public housing.
-New multistorey apartment building complexes made of concrete called “Danchi” became a symbol for prosperity during the period of economic recovery in the 1960s.
-This had an impact on lifestyles and led to a transformation of household structures.
-While multi-generational households living under one roof had been the norm in the pre-war period, the provision of apartment buildings enabled an increasing proportion of the population to live in nuclear families.
+Demographics and development of housingIn the years following the end of World War II, Japan experienced a severe housing shortage.
+To meet the demand caused by the rapid increase in urban population, the government responded with a large-scale provision of public housing.
+New and cheaply built multistorey apartment building complexes made of concrete, called “Danchi”, became a symbol of prosperity during the period of economic recovery in the 1960s.
+The emergence of Danchi had an impact on lifestyles and led to the transformation of household structures.
+Multi-generational households living under one roof had been the norm in the pre-war period, but the mass provision of apartment buildings resulted in an increasing proportion of the population living in nuclear families.